bugsnag/bugsnag-ruby/TESTING.md

 - If testing rails, set the rails version to be tested using the environment variable `RAILS_VERSION` e.g. `RAILS_VERSION=3`
 - If testing sidekiq, set the version to be tested using the environment variable `SIDEKIQ_VERSION`,  e.g. `SIDEKIQ_VERSION=2`

 When running the end-to-end tests, you'll want to restrict the feature files run to the specific test features for the platform.
-This is done using the Cucumber CLI syntax at the end of the `docker-compose run ruby-maze-runner` command, i.e:
+This is done using the Cucumber CLI syntax, i.e:

 ```
+RUBY_TEST_VERSION=2.6 \
+  RAILS_VERSION=6 \
+  BUNDLE_GEMFILE=Gemfile-maze-runner \
-RUBY_TEST_VERSION=2.6 RAILS_VERSION=6 docker-compose run --use-aliases ruby-maze-runner features/rails_features --tags "@rails6"
+  bundle exec maze-runner features/rails_features --tags "@rails6"
 ```

 - Plain ruby tests should target `features/plain_features`